bigzoo/nduthis/README.md

 This README outlines the details of collaborating on this Ember application.
 Nduthis application is an application that mimicks the Uber service in kenya but mostly targets the motorcycles(nduthis.).In order to be able to use this application,you first have to login to the application and register either as a user or a rider.
+The user is the customer/client who would like to take a motorcycle/nduthi and travel whereas the rider is the owner of the motorcycle.

 ## Prerequisites